Recruit expert talent in the UK

 - support from other employment schemes

-This is a government-funded, work-based training programme which employers can use for new or existing staff.
+This is a government-supported, work-based training programme which employers can use for new or existing staff.
 Apprenticeships are a useful way for employees to learn new technical skills.

-They are available at all levels, including at higher level and degree level.
+They are available at all skill and experience levels, including degree level.

 There are several advantages to using recruitment consultants.
 Specialist consultants will have a good knowledge of your sector in the UK and a wide range of contacts.